 About Oregon Ballet Theatre School

-The School of Oregon Ballet Theatre is the official training ground of Oregon Ballet Theatre.
+Oregon Ballet Theatre School is the official training ground of Oregon Ballet Theatre.
 Students receive exemplary training from our world-class faculty, emphasizing pure classical technique.
 This experience is enhanced by invaluable opportunities to perform in fully staged productions at the Keller Auditorium alongside the professional dancers of Oregon Ballet Theatre.
-Performance opportunities this season include Serenade and George Balanchine’s The Nutcracker and Swan Lake!
+Performance opportunities this season include George Balanchine’s The Nutcracker ® and Alice (in Wonderland)!

 Click here for Adult Workshops and Adult Drop-In classes.

 Pre-Ballet offers an introduction to music and dance.
 Students are taught to connect imagery with movement and begin to develop coordination, listening skills, and musicality.
 Pre-Ballet classes introduce basic ballet vocabulary and class etiquette, through a nurturing process for a love of dance.
 Pre-Ballet students must be age 3 for Annual Session admittance; there are no exceptions.
 Portland Classes | West Linn Classes

 As part of our Pre-Ballet program, Children’s Beginning Ballet serves as a bridge between Pre-Ballet and Level 1.
 Students in this level are 7 years old.
 Children’s Beginning Ballet students are introduced to the most fundamental elements of ballet.

 Placement / Level Advancement

 Students progress in their training by developing work ethic, discipline, strength, and technique.
 Not all students do this at an equal pace.
 Most importantly, technique milestones must be reached before progression can occur.
 Placement and progression to the next level is by recommendation of the Faculty only.
 We do not place or advance students solely based on their age or on their level at a previous ballet school.
 Parents are asked not to approach teaching staff with questions about their student’s progress nor is it appropriate for parents to question current level placement or recommend graduation to the next level.
 Students, on the other hand, are encouraged to interact with staff at appropriate times or schedule appointments if they have questions or concerns with regard to level progression, technique, injuries, etc.